CaseyG5/scholz-tribute/README.md

-# A tribute to Tom Scholz, one of my favorite people and a beautiful soul.
+# A tribute to Tom Scholz
+##One of my favorite people and a beautiful soul.